StellaAthena/graph_nets/README.md

 # Graph Nets library

 [Graph Nets](https://github.com/deepmind/graph_nets) is DeepMind's library for building graph networks in Tensorflow and Sonnet.
+This repo was made based off of Graph Nets by Stella Biderman.

 Contact graph-nets@google.com for comments and questions.